Bridging the Gap

-Career Technical Education (CTE) is helping our nation meet the very real and immediate challenges of economic development, student achievement and global competitiveness.
+Career and Technical Education (CTE) is helping our nation meet the very real and immediate challenges of economic development, student achievement and global competitiveness.
 Some 14 million students are enrolled in CTE—encompassing every state, with programs in nearly 1,300 public high schools and 1,700 two-year-colleges.

 A Model for Success

 CTE programs are organized by 16 Career Clusters™ and 79 Career Pathways.
 CTE offers a complete range of career options for students, helping them discover their interests and the educational pathway that can lead to success in high school, college and their chosen career/profession.

 FACT: The average high school graduation rate for students concentrating in CTE programs is 87.9 percent compared to an average national freshman graduation rate of 76.9 percent.